-14 General-purpose Timer (TMR3)
+14 General-purpose Timer (TMR2/TMR3)

 The general-purpose timer takes the time base unit as the core, and has the functions of input capture and output compare, and can be used to measure the pulse width, frequency and duty cycle, and generate the output waveform.
-It includes a 16-bit auto reload counter (realize count-up, count-down and centeraligned count).
+Include a 16-bit or 32-bit auto reload counter (realize up, down and center-aligned counting).